We Love Bully Breeds.

 So We Don't Want to See Them Homeless or Euthanized.

-Because bully breeds have such large litters (sometimes up to 12 puppies), they face housing discrimination, spend the longest time in shelters and are the dogs most often euthanized, we are making Operation Pit Stop available in several communities to help put an end to overpopulation.
-As important to putting an end to oops and accidental litters, spaying or neutering will help your bully pup live a longer, healthier life!
+Because bully breeds have such large litters (sometimes up to 14 puppies), they face housing discrimination, spend the longest time in shelters and are the dogs most often euthanized, we are making Operation Pit Stop available in several communities to help put an end to overpopulation.
+As important to putting an end to accidental litters, spaying or neutering will help your bully pup live a longer, healthier life!

 Operation Pit Stop is a free spay/neuter program sponsored by the nonprofit rescue groups Wings of Rescue and Friends of Miami Animals Foundation, and generously supported by Tito’s Vodka for Dog People.
 In partnership with local shelters, Operation Pit Stop typically operates during a one- or two-month period, scheduling as many spay or neuter procedures as possible in the time allotted.